 Windward vs. Leeward: A Quick Guide for Sailors

-The ability to understand how sails work will undoubtedly add up to your most valuable skills.
-Actually, sailing may appear simple if you have a good understanding of sailing theory.
+Sailing a boat is relatively easy if you have a good understanding of sailing theory.
 As you learn new concepts as a sailor, you’ll be able to sail quicker and more safely in any situation.

 First and foremost, you should know the difference between the terms windward and leeward, as in “you’re windward if you’re on the leeward side of the boat.”